kubernetes/website/content/en/docs/concepts/storage/persistent-volumes.md

 Pods use claims as volumes.
 The cluster inspects the claim to find the bound volume and mounts that volume for a Pod.
 For volumes that support multiple access modes, the user specifies which mode is desired when using their claim as a volume in a Pod.

 Once a user has a claim and that claim is bound, the bound PV belongs to the user for as long as they need it.
-Users schedule Pods and access their claimed PVs by including a persistentVolumeClaim in their Pod's volumes block.
-[See below for syntax details](#claims-as-volumes).
+Users schedule Pods and access their claimed PVs by including a `persistentVolumeClaim` section in a Pod's `volumes` block.
+[Claims As Volumes](#claims-as-volumes) for more details on this.

 ### Storage Object in Use Protection
 The purpose of the Storage Object in Use Protection feature is to ensure that PersistentVolumeClaims (PVCs) in active use by a Pod and PersistentVolume (PVs) that are bound to PVCs are not removed from the system, as this may result in data loss.